LogicReinc/LogicReinc.BlendFarm/README.md

 #### The scene is rendered without textures or similar?
 This is likely due to missing texture files.
 Make sure you pack your textures into your .blend file (File->External Data->Automatically Pack into .blend).
 This ensures remote computers have the textures.

+#### My Blenderfile requires script to run during rendering, can these be run?
+At this point in time Blendfarm will not execute scripts in your Blendfile as this would be a security concern.
+I may add something so you can explicitly enable it somehow at a later point.
+(While I do not recommend it, create an issue if you really need this)

+#### My Blendfile requires special addons to be active while rendering, can I add these?
+Blendfarm has its own versions of Blender in the BlenderData directory, and it runs these versions always in factory startup, thus without any added addons.
+This is done on purpose to make sure the environment is not altered.
+Most addons don't have to be active during rendering as they generate geometry etc.
+If you really need this, make an issue and I see what I can do.
+However do realise that this may make the workflow less smooth.
+(As you may need to set up these plugins for every Blender version instead of just letting BlendFarm do all the work.

 #### Automatic Performance doesn't distribute work equally
 The software tries to equally distribute it based on past renders, there might be run-to-run variation that can cause it to be off.